beynar/kit-state-params/README.md

 The schema is a simple object that defines the structure of the URL parameters.
 It is an object where the keys are the parameter names and the values are the types.

+Primitive types are: `string`, `number`, `date`, `boolean`.

+You can define arrays of primitives and arrays of objects.

+Objects can be nested and can be of any type.

 #### Simple schema

 ```ts